fernandostc/tm-summit-challenges/content/_index.md

 ## Challenge

-1. Start a trial either via AWS Marketplace or Trend Micro Cloud One homepage
+1. Start a trial either via AWS Marketplace or the Trend Micro Cloud One homepage

 2. Complete deployment of Cloud One Conformity and File Storage Security